akshay1679/MCA_2024_2026/sem_2/Cyber_security/Attacks Passive vs. Active.md

 Conclusion

-Both passive and active attacks pose serious threats to network security and data integrity.
-Implementing strong encryption, authentication mechanisms, firewalls, IDS/IPS, and employee training can help mitigate these risks.
+==Both passive and active attacks pose serious threats to network security and data integrity.
+Implementing strong encryption, authentication mechanisms, firewalls, IDS/IPS, and employee training can help mitigate these risks.==

 Would you like deeper insights into any specific attack types or security measures? 🚀